snpoudel/snpoudel.github.io/_pages/research.md

 *In preparation*

-**Bayesian hierarchical modeling to reduce uncertainty in flood-change projection from deep learning and hybrid models**
+<strong>Bayesian hierarchical modeling to reduce uncertainty in flood-change projection from deep learning and hybrid models</strong>
 <hr style="border: 1px solid grey; margin-top: -5px; margin-bottom: 0;">

 Flood-change projections under future climate scenarios carry substantial uncertainties.
 Yet, these projections are essential for designing water infrastructure and for long-term planning.
 This study applies a Bayesian hierarchical modeling framework to regionally pool information and produce more robust estimates of flood changes.
 By integrating results from deep learning and hybrid modeling approaches, the framework aims to reduce uncertainty and support resilient planning of water systems such as bridges, roads, and dams. <br>